Central West End station: Station layout

 The station can be accessed by stairs or an elevator at the west end of the platform near Euclid Avenue and Children's Place.
 The Central West End MetroBus Center is located on the ground level of the Barnes-Jewish staff parking garage and is accessible via lighted walkway from the east end of the platform.

+Bus connections

+The following MetroBus lines serve the adjacent Central West End MetroBus Center: